 In this article, I am putting some of the best practices that everyone should apply immediately to their organizations AWS account and resources.

-- Amazon AWS Console is heavily used to manage the resources by Cloud Administrators and developers.
-It can be accessible via the browser HTTPS using simple username and password.
+- AWS Console is heavily used to manage the resources by Cloud Administrators and developers.
+It can be accessed via the browser HTTPS using simple username and password.
 To protect it further, AWS is supporting the Multi-Factor Authentication (MFA) for second level authentication.
-To login to AWS console, you have to use the integrated MFA code with respective user account.
-This MFA code is dynamically generated by the MFA device
+To login to AWS console, you have to use the integrated MFA code with the respective user account.
+This MFA code is dynamically generated by the MFA device:

 - Don’t give access to the Amazon master credentials to every employee in the organization.
 Rather, create users using the AWS IAM (Identity and Access Management) service